[This information guide is also available in PDF format to download.]

-Recent changes in surgical technique mean that sometimes it is possible to remove the breast tissue and leave some of the skin and/or the nipple (‘skin sparing’ or ‘nipple sparing mastectomy’).
-This operation is only safe for certain types of cancer and certain body and breast shapes.
+Recent changes in surgical technique mean that often it is possible to remove the breast tissue and leave most of the skin and/or the nipple (‘skin sparing’ or ‘nipple sparing mastectomy’).
+This operation is only safe for certain types of cancer and certain body and breast shapes, and only if reconstructive surgery is performed at the same time.
 You can ask your surgeon if it is an option for you.

 Breast reconstruction is surgery to add shape to the body after a breast is removed (mastectomy).
 A reconstruction will not give you a new, normally functioning breast.
 Breast reconstruction is an option for most women who have a mastectomy.
 There are several options for breast reconstruction.
 It can be done using a breast implant or by using your natural body tissue.
 Breast reconstruction can be immediate (at the same time as mastectomy) or delayed (some time later).

 More information about breast reconstruction can be found in the Westmead Breast Cancer Institute’s Breast Reconstruction brochure.